bmralph87/Employee-Tracker/README.md

 4. Create a Server.JS file to hold connect queries and inquirer prompts
 4. Generate an Employee Tracker application via the command line

+## Description

+Employee Tracker is a command-line application that manages a company's employee database.

 #### My repo can be found [Here](https://github.com/bmralph87/Employee-Tracker)